Phoscur/oryx-macro-hax/README.md

     .delay(50) // Delay for 50 ms
 ```

-Now just map the original 4 character macro to your newer, longer macro.
-See what's already in my-macros.ts for fuller examples.
+Now just map the original five character macro to your newer, longer macro.
+See what's already in my-macros.ts for more complete examples.

 If you want to run a macro on a double tap or other state, the UI does not let you do this.
 To add a macro to a dance program the states with a letter.
 For example on my 2nd layer I have mapped the G key on the board to be A when tapped, held, double tapped and then tapped and held.
 The following macros will replace the letter A in the dance section with the macro you want.
 If you have more than the 26 letters you are getting too complex :)